 All students are expected to participate in a Destinations Launch Week in the Summer term of Year 12.
-On the first day we hold an information evening for parents/carers on applying to UK universities, apprenticeships and workplaces.
+As part of this, we hold an information evening for parents/carers on applying to UK universities, apprenticeships and workplaces.
 This is followed by two days when normal lessons are suspended for two key visits.
 On the first day students visit Anglia Ruskin University and take part in a series of workshops covering the application process, student finance, student life and advice on writing a personal statement.
-On the second day students attend the Higher Education Fair at University of Essex to look at a huge range of course providers and collect information on their options.
+On the second day students attend the Higher Education Fair at the University of Essex to look at a huge range of course providers and collect information on their options.

 Students work with their personal tutor on their UCAS application, apprenticeship or job applications, benefitting from individual support and guidance.
-Support is offered to students interested in specific areas such as applying to overseas universities and Oxbridge.
+Support is offered to students interested in specific areas such as applying to competitive courses such as Medicine, Dentistry, Veterinary Science and Oxbridge.
 Any students interested in applications to international universities will need to flag up their interest early as certain universities have very specific subject requirements.
 Applicants for American universities will need to register early and prepare for the Scholastic Aptitude Test.

-Additional insight into matters of finance, relationships and the skills required for post 16 studies is provided through the tutorial programme and enrichment throughout the year, as well as talks and sessions with external providers.
+Additional insight into matters of finance, relationships and the skills required for post-18 studies is provided through the tutorial programme and enrichment throughout the year, as well as talks and sessions with external providers.